helm/helm/docs/provenance.md

 **TIP:** for GnuPG users, your secret keyring is in `~/.gnupg/secring.gpg`.
 You can use `gpg --list-secret-keys` to list the keys you have.

-**Warning:**  the latest GnuPG version store your secret keyring using a new format 'kbx' on the default location  '~/.gnupg/pubring.kbx'.
+**Warning:**  the GnuPG v2 store your secret keyring using a new format 'kbx' on the default location  '~/.gnupg/pubring.kbx'.
 Please use the following command to convert your keyring to the legacy gpg format:

 ```
 $ gpg --export-secret-keys >~/.gnupg/secring.gpg